Jessa Zaragoza

-Richelle Ann Mallari Loyola-Avanzado (born January 31, 1979), better known by her stage name Jessa Zaragoza, is a Filipino commercial model, singer and actress.
+Richelle Ann Mallari Loyola-Avanzado (born January 31, 1978), better known by her stage name Jessa Zaragoza, is a Filipino commercial model, singer and actress.
 She is known as the "Phenomenal Diva" and "Jukebox Queen of the 90s" for her first studio album Just Can't Help Feelin in 1997 with the hit carrier single "Bakit Pa?" which became a hit ballad in the Philippines during 1997–1999.

+In 2000.
+She became a producer of her own album Ibigay Mo Na which became certified Platinum by the RIAA.
+The album included Alex Catedrilla hits rerecorded.